On this page you will find both information on how I handle personal data, and the privacy notice on using this website.

 How long do I keep your information?

-If you choose not to continue with counselling: after your assessment session your information will be disposed of two weeks after as confidential waste.
+If you choose not to continue with counselling: after the initial session your information will be disposed of two weeks after as confidential waste.

 If you choose to continue with counselling: I keep information for five years after your last session in line with the requirements of my professional insurance.